From Texas with Love Beef Ribs

 (homemade or

-Finished product from the jar)
+(Finished product from a jar)

 • 120 ml Worcestershire sauce